folio-org/folio-org.github.io/community/contrib-code.md

 - We indent with two spaces only, because vert.x uses deeply nested callbacks.
 - We _don't_ use tab characters for indents, only spaces.

+For XML and JSON and RAML files, the same: two-space indent and no tabs.

 Remember to set your IDE and editors to remove trailing spaces on saving files, since those produce unnecessary diffs in Git.

-For XML and JSON and RAML files, the same: two-space indent and no tabs.
+Refer to coding style [configuration](/doc/setup#coding-style) assistance.

 For JavaScript code we are implementing an automated lint facility.